 These easy, down to earth Alaskan-themed names like Willow (Alaska’s state bird) for girls or Fox (arctic foxes) for boys are great options for those wanting to give a nod towards the great northern state.

 I handpicked these names using my personal database of over 2000+ baby names.
-I also did a research deep dive into Alaska to find references that could work well as a baby name.
+I also researched Alaska to find references that could work well as a baby name.

 And don’t forget to check out some of my other state name lists: